cbourke/ComputerScienceII/documents/syllabus.md

 to voice your concerns about any problems in the course if you do not wish to be identified.
 It is available at
 <https://cse.unl.edu/contact-form>.

+### Learning Assistant Program (LAP)

+This course is supported by the CSE Learning Assistant Program (LAP).
+The mission of the LAP is to improve student comprehension and retention in computing fields by focusing on the learner's experience.
+This course will be supplemented by Learning Assistants (LAs) and Course Leaders (CLs) to help improve your learning.
+LAs and CLs are other undergraduate students who have taken the same or similar courses and have been trained to help you succeed in this course.
+Your LAs and CLs will hold regular office hours, help with grading, and assist you with labs/assignments.

+I strongly encourage you to utilize the LAs and CLs when you are completing coursework.
+More information can be found in the Learning Assistant Program Module on Canvas.

 ### Getting Help